-- 7. Takhiatash TPP is located in Takhiatash city of Karakalpakstan.
+7. Takhiatash TPP is located in Takhiatash City of Karakalpakstan.
 Karakalpakstan is an autonomous republic of Uzbekistan.
 It occupies the whole northwestern end of Uzbekistan.
 The capital is Nukus.
-Takhiatash city is located to the south from Nukus. - 8.
-Takhiatash city is currently administered directly by Karakalpakstan Republic, however within 2 months according to GOU decision, Takhiatash city will be transferred under Khojeyli district of Karakalpakstan Republic.
+Takhiatash City is located to the south from Nukus.

+8. Takhiatash City is currently administered directly by Karakalpakstan Republic, however within 2 months according to government decision, Takhiatash city will be transferred under Khojeyli district of Karakalpakstan Republic.